JazminRondon/AdapterPatternDesignPatters/README.md

 #ADAPTER

 Adapter is also known as: Wrapper

-Adapter is a STRUCTUAL design patters that allows objects with incompatible interfaces to collaborat.
+Adapter is a STRUCTUAL design patters that allows objects with incompatible interfaces to collaborat.Makes sure incompatible classes work together.

 This is a special object that converts the interface of one object to another object so it can understand it.

+A class adapter uses inheritance and would only wrap a class

+While an object adapter uses composition and can wrap classes or interfaces